China's Xi tells Hong Kong he seeks 'far-reaching future' for its autonomy

 "These past five years have not been easy at all," Xi added.

+He urged officials to support incoming leader Carrie Lam, who will be sworn in on Saturday, and contribute to the "China dream".

 An annual July 1 protest pressing social causes, including a call for full democracy, is expected to take place after Xi leaves on Saturday.
-On Wednesday night, police arrested pro-democracy protesters, some of whom scrambled up a monument symbolizing the city's handover from British to Chinese rule.
+On Wednesday night, police arrested several well-known pro-democracy activists, some of whom scrambled up a monument symbolizing the city's handover from British to Chinese rule.

+Among them was student leader Joshua Wong, who said on his Facebook page on Thursday his detention for more than 16 hours was highly unusual and police had yet to take his statement.

 [For a package of handover stories, reut.rs/2sje26J]

-Part of the major rift under Chinese rule in Hong Kong has been a push by activists, including the 2014 street protests, to get China to live up to a constitutional promise under Hong Kong's mini-constitution, the Basic Law, to allow universal suffrage as an "ultimate aim".
+Part of the major rift under Chinese rule in Hong Kong has been a push by activists, including the 2014 street protests, to get China to live up to a constitutional promise under Hong Kong's mini-constitution to allow universal suffrage as an "ultimate aim".

 "This promise has been shattered under the watchful eyes of the whole world," organizers of Saturday's planned rally wrote in a statement.
 "Hong Kong has been lied to for 20 years.
 Let's retake Hong Kong for a real and fully fledged democracy."